Quantum Internet: Technologies, Protocols, and Research Challenges: Challenges and future directions

 As the quantum internet is still in its early development stages, it presents numerous challenges and opportunities for future research.
 One significant obstacle is the lack of consistent key parameters for physical components, which introduces uncertainty in designing optimized strategies.
 This variability broadens the potential for exploring effective network design strategies.
 Additionally, the ongoing exploration of new architectures and frameworks further complicates the situation, as it adds layers of complexity to network development.

 In this context, we outline both challenges and future research opportunities.
 Specifically, we first identify the key technological enablers that are crucial for the design and implementation of quantum networks (Section~\ref{ssec:tech_challenges}).
 Subsequently, we discuss future research directions that could significantly propel advancements in this field, thereby catalysing the maturation and expansion of the quantum internet (Section~\ref{ssec:future_works}).
+Finally, we explore the potential for quantum and classical networks to coexist and discuss the interplay between these systems in achieving harmonious integration (Section~\ref{ssec:interplaywithclassical}).